Nwqda/JabberJaw/README.md

 tar xJf openwrt-imagebuilder-18.06.9-ramips-mt7620.Linux-x86_64.tar.xz
 ```

-Before compiling our firmware one important thing to do is to modify the management of the leds.
-Indeed the Shark Jack uses a combo of several colors (Red, Green, Blue, Mixed) to recognize for example when the device is in the middle of execution of the payload and when the execution of the payload is completed the led will change color.
-And on this point again each device has different configuration.
-So you have to modify the file /usr/bin/LED in order to indicate the correct path of the leds management.
-To find out this for your device you have to decompile an OpenWrt firmware pre-build to your device and look at the different files stored in /sys/class/leds/.
+Before compiling the firmware one important thing to do is to modify the management of the leds.
+Indeed the Shark Jack uses a combo of several colors (Red, Green, Blue, Mixed) to recognize for example when the device is in the middle of the payload execution and when the execution of the payload is completed the led will change again by another color.
+And on this point, each device has different configuration.
+So to handle this it is important to modify the file /usr/bin/LED in order to indicate the correct leds management path.
+To find out this for your device you can download and decompile an OpenWrt firmware pre-build to your device and look at the different files stored in /sys/class/leds/.

-I will write soon a complete article on my blog that will cover this step too.
+I will write soon a complete article on my blog that will cover this step too.<br>
+Update: Here is the detailled article: https://samy.link/blog/jabberjaw-convert-your-router-in-portable-network-attack-dev <br>

 File /usr/bin/LED:
 ```bash